timm/ABC/README.md

 Lastly, it has a tiny code base.
 This paper includes a complete source code listing for EZR.
 This code makes no use of complex Python packages like Pandas or scikit-learn.
 Yet in under th300 lines it implements explanation of active learning for multi-objective optimzaion problems.
+Such a small code base makes it useful material for teaching the basics of AI and SE scripting.
+We have also found it a productive workbench within which we can explore state-of-the-art research.

 This experience wuth EZR has  shifted our thinking.
 The  sucess of EZR  was not luck- it points to something deeper: an approach to